kevincobain2000/re/README.md

 ## Usage

-READ the README.md file in current dir
+READ the README.md file in current dir.

 ```
 re